 Case Study: How Bose Sleepbuds Enacted the Value Exchange

 Bose worked with Ogury and its User Engagement solution to help uncover this new niche market.
-As all of the mobile user journey data that fuels Ogury’s solutions is generated with explicit user consent, the company was safe in the knowledge that its campaigns would be delivered in compliance with all privacy legislation requirements.
+As all of the mobile user journey data that fuels Ogury’s solutions is generated with explicit user consent, the company was safe in the knowledge that its campaigns would be delivered in compliance with all privacy legislation requirements, with valid GDPR consent.

 By studying Bose’s existing users and cross-referencing them with the audiences of sleep-related apps, anti-snoring websites, mediation services and more, Bose was able to build a comprehensive user profile for its campaigns.
 The insights gained from Ogury’s Total Profile reports included a number of revelations.
 They showed affinities for sites that deal with a variety of specific sleep-related issues, including snoring, sleep apnoea, stress, and anxiety.
 App usage and ownership indicated that users in Sleepbud’s audience were more than two and a half times more likely to own travel apps compared to the national average.

 The insights were used to build a number of creative campaigns designed to reach these specific audiences, based on observed affinities from their consented user data.